Floriannue/CORApy/readme.md

     - To ensure the functions and their corresponding tests are complete and correct look at the Cora2025.1.0_Manual.txt
     - Classes in python start with a captial letter, for example zonotop -> Zonotop
     - Always mirror the matlab codebase, check how it is done there and how it is specified in the Cora2025.1.0_Manual.txt
+    - to ensure polymorphic dispatch works even tough every function has its own file use the following template `if hasattr(S, 'func') and callable(getattr(S, 'func')): return S.func()`
+    - for some functions their are two version func and func_. func has the parameter handling and func_ the internal logic

 ## Translation Workflow must include but not limited to